decadentsavant/dart_initializing_cheat_sheet/README.md

 1) clone the repo,
 2) the entrypoint is in `bin/`
 3) from the command line -> `$ dart run cli.dart`

+(Obviously, I'm learning if I need to create this.
+Please feel free to suggest edits where information is incorrect, missing, etc.)